mikevonwang/rhaetia/README.md

   // These 4 routes are wrapped in a "Main" React Component.
   // The 2nd route has 2 children; the first child is marked as default.
-  // The 3rd and 4th routes include url parameters.
+  // The 3rd and 4th routes include URL parameters.
   [null, Main, [
     ['', Home],
     ['settings', Settings, [